ThomasCreasey/FiveMAutoMerger/README.md

 # FiveM Auto Merger
 This script will allow you to merge your vehicles / packs together, as long as they follow the template below:

-Main Folder:
-  (STREAM FOLDER)
-  vehicle.meta
-  handling.meta
-  carvariations.meta
-  carcols.meta

-Stream Folder:
-  YTD / YFT Files
+###Folder Layout:
+- Main Folder - Stream Folder, Meta Files (vehicles.meta, handling.meta, carcols.meta and carvariations.meta)
+- Stream Folder - YFT and YTDs of your vehicle

- Installation Instructions:
+ ###Installation Instructions:
  1. Ensure you have Node.JS and NPM installed on your machine
  2. Open script.js in a compiler of your choice.
 I use VS Code.
  3. Run *npm i* or *npm install* in the directory of your installation.